Ochanissi/Landing-Page-With-Blur-Effect/README.md

-# Landing-Page with Blur Effect
+# Landing Page with Blur Effect